 A panel on what it actually takes to sell to engineers, technical founders, and product-led teams.
+Hosted by Exa and Lightfield during NY Tech Week.

-Technical buyers don’t respond to traditional sales.
+Technical buyers don't respond to traditional sales.
 They read docs, try the product, and form opinions before ever talking to you.
 The old playbook breaks here.
+We're bringing together founding GTM leaders to share how they're navigating a shift where the buyer is increasingly technical, skeptical, and self-serve by default — where traditional sales still works, where it doesn't, and how founding teams are adapting in real time.

-If you’re building or selling to technical users, this is the shift you need to understand.
-Come for the conversation, stay for the people — founders, operators, and builders navigating this shift in real time.
+If you're building or selling to technical users, this is the shift you need to understand.

 This event is a part of #NYTechWeek—a week of events hosted by VCs and startups to bring together the tech ecosystem.
 Learn more at www.tech-week.com.